-4.2.3.
-Storage of Enzyme Supply units
+4.5.2.
+Storage of Supply Units

 All supply units should be stored in the warehouse on pallets for ease of handling.

-32 Jerrycans or 4 drums can be put on 1 ISO pallet (dimensions: $1000 \times 1200$ mm).
+32 Jerrycans or 4 drums can be put on 1 pallet.
 Smaller pallets exist where for example only 2 drums fit on.
 Plastic film is wrapped around the smaller supply units for transportation.
 The European law for road transport dictates it as such (ADR/Directive 2008/68/EC).

-It is a good practice to put maximum 3 IBC's on top of each other, depending on the allowed bearing load of the IBS themselves and/or storage rack.
+It is a good practice to put maximum 3 IBC's on top of each other.
 Please consult your IBC supplier for further guidance.